anarchivist/nyac-2014-presentation/presentation.md

 ![New Hubs](images/new-hubs.png)

 <div role="note" class="note">
-With two service hubs and four content hubs waiting in the wings.
+We also have two service hubs and four content hubs waiting in the wings.
 Getty, Indiana, Gov’t Printing Office, Connecticut, and California Digital Library.
 </div>

 ------------------